 Aside from helping beginners learn the ropes, boat training can help boost employability, give companies formal safety qualifications and even lower boat insurance.
 For private/non-commercial boat owners, training courses can often significantly lower your insurance costs – make sure to ask your insurer about discounted rates.

-Go Pro Diving offer two boat training certifications which are administered by an agency called MTCI (Maritime Training & Certification International).
-This agency is recognised by Malta and is compliant with the newly drafted Caribbean Small Commercial Vessel Code.
-Go Pro Diving offer the Level I Small Power Boat Operations course which is intended for new and seasoned recreational boaters wanting a license.
-They also offer the Level II commercial boating license which trains and certifies people for carrying passengers, taking night passages, and travelling a further distance off shore.
-For more information call Ash on (345) 925 9092 or see their very informative website www.goprocayman.com.
+Go Pro Diving offers two boat training certifications that are administered by an agency called MTCI (Maritime Training & Certification International).
+This agency is recognised by Malta and is compliant with the Caribbean Small Commercial Vessel Code.
+They offer the Level I Small Power Boat Operations course which is intended for new and seasoned recreational boaters wanting a licence.
+They also offer the Level II commercial boating licence which trains and certifies people for carrying passengers, taking night passages, and travelling a further distance off shore.
+For more information, call Ash McKnight on (345) 925 9092.

 Building & Construction

 UCCI offers various courses which will help those get a job in the construction industry:

 - Building Maintenance: this programme is run in conjunction with Dart.
 Part I is devoted to Electrical Service Maintenance, Part II to Plumbing Service Maintenance and Part III to AC System Maintenance.
 This programme is primarily aimed at Building Maintenance Personnel who are responsible for the monitoring and maintenance of services in commercial and public buildings.
 It is intended to provide a solid foundation in Building Systems Maintenance and Control for plumbing, electrical, air-conditioning and security systems.
 Note: a course in Safe Working Practice is mandatory prior to commencing the programme.
 This is conducted by an OSHA-authorised Instructor in conjunction with the Department of Labour and Pensions.